Kusanagi8200/KUZ-LLM-DUO-PROJECT/LLM-DUO-RUN-AWAY-#04.md

   }' | jq -r '.choices[0].message.content'
 ```
 ---
-#### MONITOR-FHC2.sh - Node A audit (KUZAI)
+#### ``MONITOR-FHC2.sh - Node A audit (KUZAI)``

 Full audit script for Node A (fhc2).
-Same coverage as the Node B script, with the addition of a connectivity test toward Node B and a check of the Python orchestrator virtualenv.
+Same coverage as the Node B script, with the addition of a connectivity test toward Node B and a check of the Python orchestrator virtual env.

 ```bash